CibranLopez/GenerativeModels/README.md

 The main feature is the generation and interpolation of novel graphs given a reference database of them.
 However, this architecture can be directly applied to any other problem whose data is graph-like.

-A quick discussion of all these topics can be found in our [paper](https://www.overleaf.com/read/cjxhknmhpfpg#d4cb5f).
+An extended discussion on all these topics can be found in our [paper](https://www.overleaf.com/read/cjxhknmhpfpg#d4cb5f).

 ## Features